Samira Wiley: Awards

 In 2014, Wiley was named Out magazine's Ingenue of the Year.
 In February 2015, she was awarded the Human Rights Campaign's Visibility Award.
 According to the Human Rights Campaign's website, Wiley was always accepted and embraced by her parents, regardless of her sexuality, and to this she attributes her success.

 In 2017, Wiley received an Emmy Award nomination for Outstanding Supporting Actress in a Drama Series for her role in the Hulu series The Handmaid's Tale, going on to win Outstanding Guest Actress in a Drama Series the following year.

 In November 2017, Wiley was nominated to Out magazine's "OUT100" for 2017 in recognition of her work and her visibility.

 Personal life

 On October 4, 2016, Wiley announced her engagement to Orange Is the New Black writer Lauren Morelli and they married on March 25, 2017.
-Morelli gave birth to their first child, a daughter named George Elizabeth, on April 11, 2021.
+Morelli gave birth to their first child, a daughter, on April 11, 2021.